hamzsait/EmployeeTracker/README.md

 ### 1. Getting Started

-The first thing you will need to do is download the dependencies required for the employee tracker.
+The first thing you will need to do is run the seedConstructor.sql file and the seedData.sql file in a MySQL terminal or MySQL workbench.

+Next, download the dependencies required for the employee tracker.
 To download these run the following command:

     npm i